Czech Republic–Taiwan relations

-The Czech Republic and Taiwan (officially the Republic of China) maintain strong unofficial relations.
+The Czech Republic and Taiwan (officially the Republic of China) have maintained strong unofficial relations.

 In the absence of official diplomatic relations, the Czech Republic is represented by the Czech Economic and Cultural Office in Taipei, and Taiwan by the Taipei Economic and Cultural Office in Prague.

 Diplomatic exchanges

 In 1994, Czech Republic Minister of the Economy Karel Dyba became the first sitting government minister to visit Taiwan.

 Jaroslav Kubera, President of the Senate of the Czech Republic, planned a visit to Taipei prior to his death, prompting threats of retaliation from China's Ministry of Foreign Affairs.
 Kubera's successor, Miloš Vystrčil, however, led a delegation to Taiwan that arrived in Taipei on August 31, 2020.
 While there, Vystrčil gave a speech, declaring "I am a Taiwanese," echoing John F. Kennedy's famous "I am a Berliner" speech.
 The People's Republic of China said that Vystrčil would "pay a heavy price" for visiting what it considers to be a "renegade province".
-Meanwhile, the President of the Czech Republic Miloš Zeman said of the trip that “I consider it boyish provocation.”
+Meanwhile, the President of the Czech Republic Miloš Zeman said of the trip that "I consider it boyish provocation."

 In late October 2021, Taiwan's foreign minister Joseph Wu received a medal from the President of the Czech Senate Miloš Vystrčil.

 In July 2022, You Si-kun, the President of the Taiwan's Legislative Yuan, led a delegation to visit the Czech Republic.
 He also delivered a speech at the Czech Senate, declaring "I am Taiwanese; I am Czech, because we are both believers of democracy."

-Ties appeared to deepen in 2023 when Czech Republic's President-elect Petr Pavel spoke with Taiwan's President Tsai Ing-wen.
+Ties appeared to deepen in 2023 when the Czech Republic's President-elect Petr Pavel spoke with Taiwan's President Tsai Ing-wen.
 In March a 150-member delegation headed by President of the Chamber of Deputies Markéta Pekarová Adamová visited Taiwan.
 In June Hsu Tzong-li, the President of Taiwan's Judicial Yuan, visited the Czech Republic and met with his counterpart Pavel Rychetsky, the President of the Constitutional Court of the Czech Republic.

 In March 2024, Taiwanese vice president-elect Hsiao Bi-khim was invited by think tank Sinopsis to visit the Czech Republic.
 She stopped in Prague following a trip to the United States and met with Miloš Vystrčil.

 In October 2024, former Taiwanese president Tsai Ing-wen visited the Czech Republic and delivered a speech at the Forum 2000, during which she met with Czech president Petr Pavel, Czech Senate president Miloš Vystrčil, and president of the Chamber of Deputies Markéta Pekarová.

+In April 2026, Czech Prime Minister Andrej Babiš said the Czech government would not provide a plane for Senate President Miloš Vystrčil to travel to Taiwan to not damage business ties with China, and criticized Vystrčil's previous visits as having "destroyed business".
+In the same month, the Czech government denied requests for Taiwan to let President Lai Ching-te to fly through Czech airspace en route to a potential visit to Eswatini.